GSD

 }

-Here are some best practices for handling and managing authentication.
+Here are some best practices for handling and managing authentication in Next.js.

 Avoid using password-based authentication

-Brute force attacks: This is when an attacker continuously attempts several character combinations to guess a user's password.
+• Brute force attacks: Attackers repeatedly try different character combinations until they guess a user’s password.

-Additionally, when using password-based authentication, you will need to implement several other solutions, such as password strength checker, password reset, and forget password functionality, etc.
+Additionally, when using password-based authentication, you must implement several other solutions, such as a password strength checker, password reset, forget password functionality, etc.

-Some alternatives to password-based authentication included: social login (E.g. Google, Facebook, GitHub, etc), magic link, and one-time password (OTP).
-Each of these has its pros and cons, so make sure to pick the one that best suits your needs.
+Some alternatives to password-based authentication include: social login (e.g., Google, Facebook, GitHub, etc.), magic link, and one-time password (OTP).
+Each of these has pros and cons, so pick the one that best suits your needs.

 Use an authentication solution